Australia - Gender equality

 At a glance

-Gender equality is a policy priority for Australia; allocation of gender-focused funds reflects overall policy priorities
+Gender equality is a policy priority for Australia but funding is impacted by overall budget cuts

 Gender policy marker: Projects which “advance gender equality and women’s empowerment or reduce discrimination and inequalities based on sex” are tagged in the OECD’s Creditor Reporting System (CRS) database.